 We look forward to seeing our Members at all events and strongly urge anyone that has any ideas to contact one of the committee members.

 The Training Committee is a joint committee between Management and the Local.
-The representatives that currently sit on the committee for the Local are: Chairperson and Recording Secretary Tim Thornton, Chief Steward Jason Latham and an officer to be named.
+The representatives that currently sit on the committee for the Local are Recording Secretary Tim Thornton, Steward Gary Pacheco, and Chaired by 2nd VP Jon Langdon.

 The purpose of this committee is to address the Local’s training concerns with the employer in an open format.
 As a committee, we look into changes that will enable our members to learn the skills required to perform their duties.